 Rehabilitation Exercises For Home:

-In more severe injuries these exercises may not be initiated for several weeks, so always seek advise from your Vet or Canine Rehabilitation Professional.
+In more severe injuries these exercises may not be initiated for several weeks, so always seek advice from your Vet or Canine Rehabilitation Professional.

 Controlled Leash Walks: